frontenddogma/web-development-glossary/manuscript/r.md

 Remote Authentication Dial-In User Service
 : A networking protocol that provides centralized authentication, authorization, and accounting (AAA) management for users who connect and use a network service.
 RADIUS was developed in 1991 by Livingston Enterprises as an access server authentication and accounting protocol.
 It was later brought into IEEE&nbsp;802 and IETF standards.
 RADIUS is a client/server protocol that runs in the application layer, and can use either TCP or UDP.&nbsp;[†](#w-radius)

+Remote Desktop Protocol
+: A proprietary protocol developed by Microsoft which provides a user with a graphical interface to connect to another computer over a network connection.
+The user employs RDP client software for this purpose, while the other computer must run RDP server software.
+The protocol is an extension of the ITU-T T.128 application sharing protocol.&nbsp;[†](#w-rdp)

 Remote method invocation
 : The calling of a method on a remote object, the object-oriented programming analog of a remote procedure call (RPC).&nbsp;[†](#w-distributed-object-communication)